ConfidentTech/confidentcaptcha-php/README.markdown

        better with complex layouts, like most frameworks

  - 20100910_PHP_1.2.1 - September 10th, 2010
+     * Upgrade to server version 20100910
      * Fix error when create_visual is called without options.
-     * Upgrade to server version 20100910
+     * In explore.php, setting grid size doesn't reset other options anymore